-Even though the Flex system is equipped with an automatic channel scanning mode, the user can also set the receiver channel manually.
-Please refer to page 35 on how automatic channel scanning receiver works.
+Even though the Flex system is equipped with an automatic channel scanning receiver, the user can also set the receiver channel manually.
+Please refer to page 24 on how the automatic channel scanning receiver works.

-Set the receiver channel by adjusting the channel dip-switch located on the receiver module (refer to Fig. 12 above).
-Only the first six (6) positions are used for channel programming (refer to Fig. 13 below).
+Set the receiver channel by adjusting the channel dip-switch located on the receiver module (refer to Fig. 10 above); only the first six (6) positions are used for channel programming (refer to Fig. 11 below).
 The system channels table located on page 29 illustrates which dip-switch setting corresponds to which channel.
-Once the receiver channel is altered, make sure to change transmitter channel as well.
-The channel on both transmitter and receiver must be identical in order for system to work.
-To change the transmitter channel please refer to page 14.
+Once the receiver channel is altered make sure to change the transmitter channel as well.
+The channel on both the transmitter and the receiver must be identical in order for system to work.
+To change the transmitter channel please refer to page 16.